tomtaylor/satellite-eyes/LaunchAtLoginHelper/readme.md

 [LLManager launchAtLogin] // will the app launch at login?
 [LLManager setLaunchAtLogin:YES] // set the app to launch at login
 ```

+# Bindings

+The `LLManager` class supports KVO and Cocoa Bindings.
+This allows for a completely code-free implementaion of this class.
+To get started, open the Interface Builder document in which you plan to create a login toggle.
+Drag a generic `NSObject` from the Utilities pane, and drop it onto your canvas.
+Select the newly created object, and open the Identity inspector tab in the Utilities pane.
+Change the class from `NSObject` to `LLManager`.
+Now, select to your login toggle (checkbox) and open the Bindings inspector in the Utilities pane.
+Expand `Value`, check the "Bind to", and select the name of the `LLManager` object you created earlier.
+Set the key path to `self.launchAtLogin`.
+You're done!

 ---